brett-generac/brett-generac.github.io/_posts/2021-12-01-chilicon-cloud.md

 ---
 Legacy application inherited from an acquisition made by Generac Clean Energy Systems, a monitoring platform for IoT device (microinverter) performance and remote configuration.

-Django App in Docker Container network.
+Django app in Docker Container network.

 I improved this project's incredibly messy code base, both on the client side and server side.
 Also, restyled the UI and wrote documentation, which was previously nonexistent.